peter88213/novelyst_aeon2/docs/usage.md

 ### Update rules for Aeon Timeline 2 projects

 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- If a novelyst section title occurs more than once, the program aborts with an error message.
+- If a noveltree section title occurs more than once, the program aborts with an error message.
 - Event date/time and event span are updated, if the start year is 100 or above.
-- Updated event span is specified in days/hours/minutes as in novelyst.
+- Updated event span is specified in days/hours/minutes as in noveltree.
 - Non-empty event description and event tags are updated.
 - Event properties "Description" and "Notes" are created, if missing.
 - Events created or updated from "Normal" sections are assigned to the *Narrative* arc (*).
-- "Narrative" events are removed if the associated section is deleted in novelyst.
+- "Narrative" events are removed if the associated section is deleted in noveltree.
 - Optionally, events are created or updated from "Notes" sections (not assigned to the *Narrative* arc)(**).
 - Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
 - A "Narrative" arc is created, if missing.